Single Cut vs Double Cut Carbide Burr

 Single Cut vs. Double Cut Carbide Burr (What to Use)

-Single cut carbide burrs have a right-hand (up-cut) spiral flute.
+Single-cut carbide burrs have a right-hand (up-cut) spiral flute.
 These burrs are excellent to use with hard metals like stainless steel, hardened steel, copper, cast iron, and ferrous metals.
-Although, single cut burr comparatively provides a less smooth surface but removes material rapidly.
-The main application of single cut carbide burr is to milling, deburring, and cleaning heavy stock.
+Although single-cut burr comparatively provides a less smooth surface but removes material rapidly.
+The main application of single-cut carbide burr is to milling, deburring, and clean heavy stock.

-Double cut carbide burrs are designed to use with soft metals like aluminum, soft steel, and also for all non-metal materials such as plastics, hardwood, and ceramic.
-Double cut burr is also known as Diamond Cut or Cross Cut and provides a much smoother finish than a single cut burr as the material is cut away so smaller chips are produced.
-For medium-light stock removal, deterioration, finishing, and cleaning use double cut.
+Double-cut carbide burrs are designed to use with soft metals like aluminum and soft steel and also for all non-metal materials such as plastics, hardwood, and ceramic.
+Double-cut burr is also known as Diamond Cut or Cross Cut.
+It provides a much smoother finish than a single-cut burr as the material is cut away, so smaller chips are produced for medium-light stock removal, deterioration, finishing, and cleaning using double-cut.

 - Medium-light removal of material